ethercore/testnet/README.md

 ## Connecting the clients

-All clients supporting the go-ethercore protocol are able to sync with EtherCore Testnet.
+All clients supporting the go-ethercore protocol can sync with EtherCore Testnet.

 ##### Go-EtherCore